 Christmas public transport

 Public transport is limited over the Christmas period, so make sure you plan your journey in advance.
-There is no public transport on Christmas Day.
-On Christmas Eve, public transport starts to wind down from early evening, including no night buses.

 Some taxis are available, although they may charge more on Christmas and Boxing Day.
 You should check details before travelling and book in advance to avoid extended waits.